Gluten-free chicken tenders are coated in almond flour, then fried in hot avocado oil until golden brown and delightfully crispy.

 I’ve been staying away from yucky processed chicken tenders for years.
 But I used to coat my chicken tenders with bread crumbs and fry them in olive oil.

-I was happy to discover that while admittedly a bit more fragile than breadcrumbs, almond flour works very well as a coating in these gluten free chicken tenders.
+So I was happy to discover that while admittedly a bit more fragile than breadcrumbs, almond flour works very well as a coating in these gluten-free chicken tenders.
 I do recommend, however, that you use a nonstick frying pan in this recipe.